Oscars Facts: 25 Things You (Probably) Don't Know About the Academy Awards

 20. Bob Hope hosted the ceremony a whopping 19 times, making him the most frequent Oscar host.

-21. The first Best Actor awards was given to Emil Jannings for "The Last Command" and "The Way of All Flesh" (yes, both!).
+21. The first Best Actor awards were given to Emil Jannings for "The Last Command" and "The Way of All Flesh" (yes, both!).

 22. At the 29th Academy Awards ceremony in 1957, the Best Foreign Language Film category was introduced.
 Previously, the best foreign language film was simply acknowledge with a Special Achievement Award.